mfem/mfem/CONTRIBUTING.md

-- Other tests, such as the `code-style`, `documentation` and `gitignore` checks in Travis enforce MFEM-specific rules which are explained in the error messages and the `tests/scripts`.
+- Other tests, such as the `code-style`, `documentation` and `gitignore` checks in Travis enforce MFEM-specific rules which are explained in the error messages and the `tests/scripts` directory.

 ### Pull Request Checklist